Piura to Guayaquil Bus

 The route from Piura to the Ecuadorian city of Guayaquil is at a distance of 345 mi (555 km) and it takes about 12 hours of travel on the highway.
 The transportation company Civa covers this route, providing bus tickets at s/.
 90 (s/.
 110 if you choose the most exclusive service).
 Buses leave from the terminal of Av.
 Loreto, close to the Plaza de Armas of Piura, at 7.30 p.m., destination to the terminal of Guayaquil.
 The climate in Guayaquil is warm most of the year and it maintains a temperature average of 80 °F (27 °C).
 It also presents a rainy and humid season (from January to May), followed by a dry season (from June to December).

-Why book Piura to Guayaquil bus with redBus?
+Why book a Piura to Guayaquil bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Piura to Guayaquil.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Piura to Guayaquil.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Piura was one of the first cities to be founded by Spanish in Latin America, in this case by Francisco Pizarro in 1532.
 The name of Piura comes from the word “Pirhua” that in quechua means barn or supply storehouse.
 In times Piura was a storehouse base to quechua inhabitants.
 It’s also known as “the carob tree city”, due to its leafy vegetation in the summer rainy season.
 Numerous ethnic groups have lived in Piura throughout History; among those settlers, the tallanes, vicus and yungas stand out.